emZubair/MyLearning/Wiki/Django/model_relations.md

 A proxy model must inherit from exactly one non-abstract model class, A proxy model can inherit from any number of abstract model classes, providing they do not define any model fields.
 A proxy model may also inherit from any number of proxy models that share a common non-abstract parent class.
+Inherited class also inherits Meta from base class, can also define its own metaclass which will inherit from base class Meta class.
+If a child class inherits from multiple abstract base classes, only the Meta options from the first listed class will be inherited by default.
 4. ### Multiple inheritance
 it’s possible for a Django model to inherit from multiple parent models.